cornellshakh/signal-ai/README.md

 - `./scripts/logs.sh`: View logs from all services.
 - `./scripts/status.sh`: Check the status of Docker containers.
 - `./scripts/link.sh`: Link your bot to a Signal account.
+- `./scripts/setup.sh`: Set up a local Python development environment (without Docker).

+## Local Development (Without Docker)

+For developers who prefer to work without Docker, a local setup script is provided.

+1.  **Set up the Environment**:

+    Run the setup script to create a Python virtual environment and install the required dependencies.

+    ```bash
+    ./scripts/setup.sh
+    ```

+2.  **Configure**:

+    Follow the same configuration steps as the Docker setup by creating and editing your `.env` file.

+3.  **Run the Bot**:

+    Activate the virtual environment and run the bot directly:

+    ```bash
+    source .venv/bin/activate
+    python -m src.signal_ai.bot
+    ```

 ## Contributing